divijghose/firedrake/Firedrake-meeting-2025-01-22.md

 * What about our forks of loopy and UFL?
 * What about `firedrake-zenodo`?

+Discussion:
+* Yes we want to, previous aim has been to do it after pip install lands
+* Biggest organisational barrier is how do you manage bugfixes - do you only add to main, and versions are static, do we bugfix in minor versions?
+How many versions do we maintain?
+Bugfixes then need to be applied multiple time.
+This will be a big change for firedrake contributors, but is potentially just necessary.
+* Loopy is a problem - doesn't have versioning, and even if we make releases for our fork, we would also need to pin a release for all of loopy's upstream dependencies.
+* PETSc seem to do calendar releases for minor release but rolling patches.
+* Semantic versioning is hard to do properly.
+Calender releases are easier to organise (still having minor versioning for bugfixes).
+* Calendar releases would be simple (e.g. 2025.1, 2025.2), but we then need to decide how to do bugfix patches (2025.1.1, 2025.1.2 etc) - do we only patch for bugs that have been directly affecting user code?
-One point of consideration is the fact that some of our dependencies (notably loopy) do not regularly make releases.
+* One point of consideration is the fact that some of our dependencies (notably loopy) do not regularly make releases.
 I don't think versioning makes sense if we depend on non-versioned libraries.

 ## CW: Big testing PR: MPI on 'the outside'